 When learning how to make a video presentation, Alicia says, “It’s important to consider the value you want to provide first.”
 What do you want your audience to know?
 Is your goal to help with a problem?
 Are you trying to teach them something?

 Start with what you want to accomplish, and then work backward.
 This will help your video presentation provide the value you intend it to.

 2. Engage Your Audience

-It can be challenging for your team to gauge audience interest when they aren’t face to face with them.
+It can be challenging for your team to gauge audience interest while live-streaming when they aren’t face to face with them.
 When you present in person, you can see people laugh at your jokes, nod in understanding, and take notes.
 Virtually, it’s hard to feel this same level of connection.

 Both Alicia and Kevin say engaging your audience virtually just as important as it is in person.
 They aim to do this during every presentation (even if the connection isn’t the same for them).

 So what are some ways to create connection and ensure audience members stay focused throughout the presentation?

 Use phrases such as, “You’re really going to want to listen to this.” or “Pay attention to what I say next.
 It’s really important.”
 These phrases grab attention and put the focus on what’s coming up next.

 Everyone likes a great story.
 Create an emotional connection by sharing stories and anecdotes.
 Just because presenters can’t see the reaction doesn’t mean the audience doesn’t feel a sense of connection.
 And because they feel this connection, the audience is more likely to stay engaged.

 Ask viewers to consider something specific.
 For example, “Think about three questions you receive every day that you can answer using video.”
 After a brief silence, they’re able to refocus.